lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 5. The local user then inserts `f` at index `1`.
 The data is now `yfxbcd`.
 6. The remote user then deletes the character at index `3` with the data finally becoming `yfxcd`.

 The important thing to note here is that each modification to the data is performed as a series of operations.
+There are a few assumptions made in the test cases shown above which are important to point out:

+1. There is no way to know if operation in #1 _happened before_ #2.
+It is assumed that LOCAL and REMOTE operations happen concurrently.
+2. Ordering of the operations is implicit in the test cases.
+(Testcase #1 is processed before testcase #2.)
+Operations are processed in the order in which they are seen.
+This imposes a partial order on the set of events occurring in the system.

 Now that expectations are set, we implement a simplified Operational Transformation Editor.